 ♥ What are your package prices?

 While I definitely discourage potential clients from chosing a photographer based solely on price, I know this is most likely on your mind!
 Portrait sessions with me start at $325 for a one hour session, and include your high resolution edited digital files, an online sharing gallery, and the option to order prints, albums and wall art directly from me if you chose.
-There is an additional charge for large groups, longer sessions, certain locations, and travel outside of Orange County.
+There is an additional charge for large groups, longer sessions, certain locations, and travel outside of Phoenix metro.

 If you would like more detailed pricing information, just jot down a few of your details here for me and I’ll be happy to send it right over.

 I love to see clients actually print their images – thats what they are there for!
 I offer beautiful professional prints and canvases, and custom designed albums as an optional purchase after your session.
 My goal is for you to print your images, not store your files, and I keep my print prices low to reflect that.
 I strongly encourage you to print something, anything, right away after your session, and get those gorgeous images up on your walls!

 ♥ Do you provide the digital files?